gskabdwal/assistant-pirate-ai/README.md

 - Get your Tavily API key from [Tavily](https://tavily.com/) for web search functionality
 - Get your OpenWeatherMap API key from [OpenWeatherMap](https://openweathermap.org/api) for weather data
 - Get your NewsAPI key from [NewsAPI](https://newsapi.org/) for news headlines

+**Translation Skill API (Day 26):**
+- Get your Google Cloud API key from [Google Cloud Console](https://console.cloud.google.com/)
+- Enable the Cloud Translation API in your Google Cloud project
+- Create credentials and download the API key for translation functionality

 ### How to Use the AI Voice Agent (Day 9)